lachholden/obsidian-recipe-view/README.md

 **Features include:**
 - 📒 Works with your recipes as-is, in whatever format you like to write them
 - 🌈 Lets you use all the regular markdown formatting, like in the rest of your vault
+- 🎚️ Scale the quantities in your recipes easily
 - ⚙️ Independently scrollable and configurable two-column view, for easier cooking reference
-- ✅ Bullet lists in the side column let you cross out ingredients as you add them
+- ✅ Cross out ingredients as you add them
-- 📌 Numbered lists in the main column let you highlight the step you're up to
+- 📌 Highlight your current step to keep track of where you're up to
 - 📱 Works on phones and tablets
-- [🚧 work in progress] Scale the quantities in your recipes easily

 **Why keep your recipes in Obsidian?**
 - ⚡ Portable and future-proof markdown